-In 2016 I began to practice slow stitching and embracing slow making with great zest, by investing in simple slow making tools.
-In the process, I have inspired hundreds to take up the Japanese hand-stitching technique of Sashiko, Boro stitching and/or hand quilting to promote a back to basics approach in textile art.
-This recent article by B. Bromley discusses my studio approach http://www.wiscnews.com/baraboonewsrepublic/news/local/article_5ac5af7c-7309-5e70-9e93-e8e8090aef93.html
+In 2016 I began to practice slow stitching, embracing slow making with great zest.
+In the process, I have inspired hundreds to take up the Japanese hand-stitching technique of Sashiko, Boro stitching and/or hand quilting to promote a back to basics approach to textile art, encouraging innovation and pride in one's work.

 Thank you for your interest in my work.
 Look around and please contact me if you have any questions.
 If you are representing a quilt guild please reach out.
 I would love to share my passion for textile arts and very willing to travel.